XackiGiFF/ControlPlayer/README.md

 - `/control reload  `
 - `/control simple  `

+### Customize
+## Just edit ./plugins/ControlPlayer/messages.yml.
+You can edit ProjectName for show in /control help menu
 ### Permissions
 You may add each permission node individually, or use the parent nodes as shown below.